leg100/otf/docs/index.md

 ### Github SSO

-You can configure otf sign users in using their github account.
-Upon sign in, their organizations and teams are automatically synchronised across to otf.
+You can configure OTF to sign users in using their Github account.
+Upon sign in, their organizations and teams are automatically synchronised across to OTF.

-Create an OAuth application in github by following their [step-by-step instructions](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).
+Create an OAuth application in Github by following their [step-by-step instructions](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).

 * Set application name to something appropriate, e.g. `otf`
 * Set the homepage URL to the URL of your otfd installation (although this is purely informational).